 Defining the Space

 Define your space using trellises, facades, carefully placed trees or shrubs, fabric, or drapes.
 These can be arranged around seating areas to contribute to privacy and buffer sound.
 Outdoor trees and shrubs in corners add to the feeling of being in nature.
-Shrubs, trees, facades, and trellises also provide a place to hang lights—the magical element in outdoor dining.
+Shrubs, trees, facades, and trellises also provide a place to hang lights-the magical element in outdoor dining.
 If you are planning on conducting outside cooking during the warmer months, then you may want to see what type of equipment you can bring outside for you to use.
 For example, there are portable commercial sinks that can be used all over, as well as cooking appliances that will help showcase your skills as you entertain at the same time.

 LED Lights-the Magical Element